qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

       # Build SDK image
       bitbake qcom-qim-product-sdk

-   After a successful build, you can verify if ``system.img`` is present in the ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image`` directory:
+   After a successful build, check that the ``system.img`` file is in the ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image`` directory:

    ::